couchbase-examples/ios-swift-quickstart/README.md

-# Hotel Management Quick Start App (Couchbase Lite Swift SDK + Swift UI + Capella)
+# Hotel Management Quick Start App using Couchbase Lite Swift SDK + Swift UI + Capella App Services

 ## Introduction
+[Couchbase Mobile](https://docs.couchbase.com/home/mobile.html) brings the power of NoSQL to the edge with offline-first data sync.
+It is comprised of three components:

+- [Couchbase Lite](https://docs.couchbase.com/home/mobile.html), local-first,  embedded, NoSQL JSON Document database for your mobile, desktop and embedded apps
+- Sync Gateway, an internet-facing component mechanism that securely syncs data between Couchbase Lite clients and Couchbase server, and
+- Couchbase Server, a highly scalable, distributed NoSQL database platform backing data store

+Couchbase Server and Sync Gateway can be deployed in a self-managed configuration or developers can leverage **Capella**, Couchbase's fully managed Couchbase Server offering.
+This tutorial uses Capella App Services as backend data store and sync for Couchbase Lite App.
+Conveniently, Capella offers a [**free tier**](https://docs.couchbase.com/cloud/get-started/intro.html) which allows developers to get started for free to be able to explore the core features of Couchbase.

+## App Overview
-This iOS sample app demonstrates how to build a simple offline-first SwiftUI application using Couchbase Lite and Capella App Services.
+This iOS sample app demonstrates how to build a simple offline-first SwiftUI application using Couchbase Lite and Capella App Services, fully managed version of Sync gateway and Couchbase Server.
 The app presents a basic hotel listing interface powered by data from the `travel-sample` dataset, which is hosted in Couchbase Capella and synced locally to the device.

-The project serves as a quickstart example for building mobile apps that require embedded database functionality with support for local reads/writes, flexible querying, and real-time synchronization with the cloud.
+The project serves as a quickstart to developers building mobile apps that require embedded database functionality with support for local reads/writes, flexible querying, and real-time synchronization with the cloud.

 It covers the essentials of:

+- Basics of App Services and configuring it for remote sync
 - Couchbase Lite database setup and integration on iOS using the Swift SDK
 - Performing basic create, read, update, and delete (CRUD) operations
+- Basic Query anf Full Text Search (FTS)
-- Syncing documents from a remote Capella cluster using App Services and access control
+- Syncing documents from a remote Capella cluster using App Services
-- Configuring secure app users and channels for collection-based sync
 - Connecting a SwiftUI interface to local database content

-This sample is ideal for building apps that must remain usable without a network connection and synchronize data reliably once connectivity is restored.
+This sample is ideal example of how developers can build apps that must remain usable without a network connection and synchronize data reliably once connectivity is restored.

 ## Setup and Technology Stack